enzo-project/enzo-dev/doc/manual/source/user_guide/BuildingEnzo.rst

     ~ $ cd enzo/
     ~/enzo $ ./configure

-Don't be worried if it doesn't output anything--it's not supposed to.
+This should output a brief message saying that the build system has been initialized.
 To confirm that it ran, there should be a file called Make.config.machine in the src/enzo subdirectory.

 Go to the Source Directory